the-o-space/Scribe/docs/BACKEND_API_SPEC.md

 The EPUB file is attached to this email.
 You can open it with any EPUB reader.

 --
-Sent by Sub-to-Pub Chrome Extension
+Sent by Scribe Chrome Extension
 Convert any article to EPUB format
 ```